MicrosoftDocs/power-automate-docs/articles/desktop-flows/use-conditionals.md

 ## If variations

-Apart from the standard **If** action, Power Automate Desktop provide some additional conditional actions:
+Apart from the standard **If** action, Power Automate provides some additional conditional actions:

 - **If file exists**: Checks if a file exists or not before executing a block of actions.
 This action can be used to ensure that a file exists before performing other operations on it.